Pinterest Pixel

 Split Cells Diagonally

-STEP 2: Right-click on the selected cell and choose Format Cells.
+STEP 2: Right-click on the cell and select Format Cells.

 Split Cells Diagonally